Xenotion/Night-Blossom/README.md

 **Previous gaming experience**: Whether or not they regularly play games or not <br>
 **Interest in the horror genre**: This is important as this is our target audience

+Target audience is those who love survival horror games with an emphasis on narrative.
+Ensure participants have played at least one game from the genre in the past year.
+They should range from casual to hardcore gamers to capture a broad spectrum of feedback.

 ---

 ### Data collection: What sort of data is being collected?
 How will you collect the data?
 What tools will you use?